Medication Rules & Guidelines (updated 9/28/18)

 Recommended Process for Group Leaders

-- Put medications in Ziploc bags as directed above.
+- Put medications in Ziploc bags as directed above with a signed Medication Form in each.